 Today we drive through the Douro Valley, exploring this famous historical wine-growing region as we travel to Porto.
 We drive first to Vila Real where we encounter the Solar de Mateus, the most famous 18th-century manor house in Portugal, not least because it appears on the rosé wine label we all know!
 The palace, with its white walls relieved by an extravagance of stone façade decoration and extraordinary pinnacles, is an excellent example of Portuguese Baroque architecture.
 It is surrounded by water, gardens, tree-covered walks, a beautiful balustraded stairway, formal box-planted terraces and allegorical statues.
 Inside are magnificent carved wooded ceilings, precious furnishings and artwork.

-After exploring the lovely town of Vila Real we drive to Amarante, a picturesque small town with its 16th and 17th century houses built in tiers up a hillside overlooking the River Tamega.
-Here we visit the Convent of São Gonçalo and one of Portugal’s most perfectly preserved Romanesque bridges.
+We drive to Amarante, a picturesque small town with its 16th and 17th century houses built in tiers up a hillside overlooking the River Tamega.
+Here we shall enjoy time at leisure to stroll through the town, home to the Convent of São Gonçalo and one of Portugal’s most perfectly preserved Romanesque bridges.
 Amarante is also famous for its pastries and green wine!

 - Casa do Infante (purported birthplace of Henry the Navigator)